AlessioTonioni/tf-objdetector/README.md

     + 'images' --> folder containing the training image
     + 'labels' --> containing 1 annotation file for each image in .txt (one BB per row with class x-center y-center w h)
-    + 'traininglist.txt' --> a txt file where each row refer an image to be used as trainign sample, images and labels folder should be contained in the same directory
+    + 'traininglist.txt' --> a txt file where each row refer an image to be used as training sample, images and labels folder should be contained in the same directory
+    + 'validationlist.txt' --> a txt file where each row refer an image to be used as validation sample, images and labels folder should be contained in the same directory
     + 'className.txt' --> a txt file with the name of the class to be displayed, one per row

-2. Convert the dataset to tfrecord:
+2. Convert both the trainign and validation set to tfrecord:

     ``` bash
     python yolo_tf_converter.py \
-        -t ${TRAINING_LIST} \
+        -t ${IMAGE_LIST} \
         -o ${OUTPUT} \
         -c ${CLASSES}
     ```
-    + TRAINING_LIST: path to traininglist.txt
+    + IMAGE_LIST: path to traininglist.txt or validationlist.txt
-    + OUTPUT: where the trainign set will be saved (tfrecord+labelmap)
+    + OUTPUT: where the output files will be saved (tfrecord+labelmap)
     + CLASSES: path to the className.txt file

 3. Create the configuration file for training using the create_config.py script